Enforced disappearances in Pakistan: Criticism

 The cases of forced disappearances were criticized by human rights organizations and the media.
 They have urged the government of Pakistan to probe these incidents.
 In 2011, a Commission of Inquiry on Enforced Disappearances was formed, but there was little progress in the investigation.

 In January 2021, the Islamabad High Court, after hearing a petition on a disappearance case from 2015, ruled that the prime minister of Pakistan and his cabinet were responsible for the state’s failure to protect its citizens “because the buck stops at the top.”
 The court also termed enforced disappearances as “the most heinous crime and intolerable.”

+Pakistan has grappled with a persistent issue of enforced disappearances, which has marred its human rights reputation for a considerable period of time.
+Despite assurances from successive administrations to outlaw this practice, progress in enacting relevant legislation has been sluggish, leaving individuals vulnerable to forced disappearances without any accountability for the perpetrators.
+Since the outset of its occupation, the Pakistani state has resorted to enforced disappearances as a means to suppress the oppressed population of Balochistan, marking a prolonged history of such occurrences.
+This systematic practice has been employed to silence the voices within the region.

 Government response

 In 2011, a Commission of Inquiry on Enforced Disappearances was formed by the government of Pakistan to investigate the cases of forced disappearances in the country.
 According to Amnesty International, the commission has so far received 3,000 cases of such disappearances.
 By 2021, the Commission reports that it has received 7,000 cases of forced disappearance since its inception and it has resolved around 5,000 of those cases.

 In June 2021, the Pakistan's interior minister introduced a bill in National Assembly of Pakistan which criminalized enforced disappearance in the country with 10-year imprisonment for anyone found guilty of it.
 The bill was later passed by National Assembly of Pakistan in November 2021.